A Rather Weak 'Attempt' To Defend

 (which Vogelman also failed to consult):

-regardless of the other serious flaws they exhibit.
+regardless of the other fatal defects they contain.

 state of

-matter transitions is not being questioned, just whether all of them are
+matter transitions isn't being questioned in this Essay, only whether all of them are sudden/'nodal'.

 In fact, Physicists tell us that what they